lim-kim930/lim-mailer/README.md

 ### LimMailer rovides two methods to set the outbox and inbox:

-- For the first method, you can pass in the mailbox configuration when creating the inst.
+- For the first method, you can pass in the mailbox configuration when creating the instance.

   #### But please note that when using this method, the outbox is required and must be the first parameter.